Locally Adaptive and Differentiable Regression: The PU-Stitched Regression Model

 \subsection{Building Models on Local Regions}

 Building our model involves two stages: (1) identifying the local regions, and (2) building a model on each local region.

 We model each local region as a Euclidean ball $B_j \subset \R^d$ with center $c_j$.
 We choose the centers as a subset of the data points in a method that allows it to adapt to the data.
 Given a center point $c_j \in X$, we set the radius of $B_j$ so that it contains $h$ points; we set $h = 100$ as default in our experiments.
+While $h=100$ worked consistently well in our experiments, see for instance the ablation study in Section \ref{sec:2DTests}, a user may need to tune this based on data distribution and need to local adaptivity.
 We keep track of all points which are in no local regions, iteratively choose new points $c_{j+1} \in X$ (arbitrarily) among those in no regions, and create a new region $B_{j+1}$ around it covering more points, until all points are covered.
 We then also add one large region (infinite ball $B_0$) that contains any query.

 Next we build a local regression model $\hat{f}_j : B_j \to \R$ on the data in each region $X_j = X \cap B_j$.
 As a baseline model for $\hat{f}_j$ we consider building a kernel ridge regression model using a Gaussian kernel.
 That is let $K$ be the $h \times h$ matrix where entry $K_{s,t} = K(x_s,x_t)$ is the kernel similarity between a pair of points.
 We build a model $\hat{f}_j(q) = \sum_{x_i \in X_j} \alpha_i K(x_i,q)$ as $\alpha = (K + \eta I)^{-1} y$ where $y$ is the vector of response terms from $X_j$ and $\eta > 0$ is a small ridge parameter.
 This optimizes the expression